yuhaoth/mbedtls1.3/README.md

 MPS is controlled by the configuration option `MBEDTLS_SSL_USE_MPS`, which is enabled by default.

+## Post-Quantum Cryptography

+We're in the early stages of experimenting with PQC support in Mbed TLS on the basis of the [libOQS](...) post-quantum cryptography library.
+You can enable libOQS via `MBEDTLS_LIBOQS_ENABLE` in `include/mbedtls/mbedtls_config.h`, which will make header files and library of libOQS available to the Mbed TLS compilation units.

 # Known limitations

 Please consult the [issues](https://github.com/hannestschofenig/mbedtls/issues) for a complete list of issues.
 Here we